hyranity/ArtGallery/README.md

 In order to run this application, the user opens the project in Visual Studio, and selects to run it.
 The application will start up, and automatically redirect to the landing page (Home.aspx).
+(If this the redirect is not automatic, right-click the project, select the 'Web' option, and under 'Start Action', select 'Specific Page' and enter 'Pages/Home.aspx'.)
 From there the rest of the web application and its features that are currently in place can be accessed.